Ana Caraiani: Career

 After spending a year as an L.E.
 Dickson Instructor at the University of Chicago, she returned to Princeton and the Institute for Advanced Study as a Veblen Instructor and NSF Postdoctoral Fellow.
 In 2016, she moved to the Hausdorff Center for Mathematics as a Bonn Junior Fellow.
 She moved to Imperial College London in 2017 as a Royal Society University Research Fellow and Senior Lecturer.
 In 2019, she became a Royal Society University Research Fellow and Reader at Imperial College London.
 As of 2021, Caraiani is a full professor at Imperial College London.
 She was also Hausdorff Chair at University of Bonn in 2022-2023.

 Recognition

 In 2007, the Association for Women in Mathematics awarded Caraiani their Alice T. Schafer Prize.
 In 2018, she was one of the winners of the Whitehead Prize of the London Mathematical Society.

 She was elected as a Fellow of the American Mathematical Society in the 2020 Class, for "contributions to arithmetic geometry and number theory, in particular the $p$-adic Langlands program".
 She is one of the 2020 winners of the EMS Prize.
 In September 2022 she was awarded the 2023 New Horizons in Mathematics Prize.
 She was elected to the Academia Europaea in 2024.
+In 2025 she was awarded the Ruth Lyttle Satter Prize in Mathematics.